MORTGAGE RATES TODAY IN MISSOURI

 • Credit score: Credit score is a major factor that lenders consider when determining mortgage rates.
 A higher credit score indicates a lower risk of default, making borrowers more attractive to lenders.
 As a result, individuals with higher credit scores — 740 and above — typically receive lower mortgage interest rates.

-Here are some of the most common mortgage options available in the state:
+Here are some of the most common mortgage options available in the state.

-Fixed-rate mortgage: A fixed-rate mortgage offers a constant interest rate throughout the life of the loan, providing stability and predictability in monthly payments.
+A fixed-rate mortgage offers a constant interest rate throughout the life of the loan, providing stability and predictability in monthly payments.
 Fixed-rate mortgages are available in terms of 10, 15, 20, or 30 years.
+This type of mortgage is ideal for borrowers who prefer the security of a consistent monthly payment and want to lock in a favorable interest rate for the long term.

-Adjustable-rate mortgage (ARM): An ARM initially offers a lower interest rate compared to fixed-rate loans.
+An ARM initially offers a lower interest rate compared to fixed-rate loans.
 However, the interest rate can adjust periodically after a fixed introductory period, based on a specified index.
 ARMs can be beneficial for borrowers who plan to sell their home before the introductory period ends or who are comfortable with the potential for fluctuating monthly payments.

 FHA loans are insured by the Federal Housing Administration and are designed to make homeownership more accessible to borrowers with limited down payments and less-than-perfect credit.
 FHA loans typically have more lenient credit and income requirements compared to conventional loans, but they may come with additional fees and mortgage insurance.

 VA loans are available to veterans, active-duty military members, and some Reserve and National Guard members.
-VA loans offer competitive interest rates and do not require a down payment, making them an attractive option for eligible borrowers.
+VA loans offer competitive interest rates and don’t require a down payment, making them an attractive option for eligible borrowers.
 However, VA loans have specific eligibility requirements, including a minimum length of military service and a valid Certificate of Eligibility (COE).

 Securing a mortgage often depends on choosing the right location, where home prices and the cost of living are affordable.
 In Missouri, several cities and towns offer attractive options for homebuyers.
+The largest city in Missouri is relatively affordable compared to other major cities in the U.S. The cost of living is 12% lower than the average cost of living in the U.S.

 Here are a few popular places to get a mortgage in Missouri:

 These are just a few examples of popular places to get a mortgage in Missouri.
-Homebuyers should carefully research different locations and consider factors such as cost of living and job opportunities when making a decision.
+Homebuyers should carefully research different locations and consider factors such as the cost of living and job opportunities when making a decision.

 Some of the least expensive locations in Missouri include:

 If you’re buying your first home, these are just a few examples of places where starter houses are plentiful and quite affordable.
-Homebuyers should carefully research different areas, compare mortgage rates, and consider factors such as housing availability and job opportunities when making a decision.

 Recommended: Best Affordable Places to Live in the U.S.